friendly-bits/subnet-tools/README.md

 `-f <family>`: only check subnets for specified family (`inet` for ipv4 or `inet6` for ipv6)

 ## detect-local-subnets-AIO.sh
 Same as above but as a stand-alone script (does not require aggregate-subnets.sh and trim-subnet.sh).
-Also works faster but skips printing found ip's (only prints the aggregated subnets).
+Works faster but skips printing found ip's (only prints the aggregated subnets).

 ## Dependencies
 - **_grep_**, **_sed_**, **_tr_** and **_sort_**.